-Both Nordic and Scottish fishermen have been using cod liver oil for centuries.
-They understood the benefits of using cod liver oil.
+It’s been discovered that Nordic and Scottish fishermen have been using cod liver oil for centuries.
+Even at that time they understood the benefits of using cod liver oil.

 In the eighteenth century, scientific research endorsed its medical properties.
-They found it helps combat the effects of malnutrition.
+After researching, scientists found that it helps combat the effects of malnutrition.

-At first, Dr Kay used it as medicine.
-He worked in the Manchester Infirmary.
+When cod liver oil was first used, a man called Dr Kay often used it as a medicine.
+At the time, Dr Kay worked in the Manchester Infirmary.

-In the 1850’s, there was a new discovery.
-This was to steam the livers to create a greater yield.
+During the 1850’s, a new discovery was made.
+It was found that steaming the livers created a greater yield.

-This cod liver oil had a paler colour.
-However, the nasty taste and smell was still there.
+As a result, the cold liver oil had a paler colour.
+Despite the oil looking more appealing, the nasty fishy taste and smell was still there.

-By the 1920’s, scientists found another discovery.
-Cod liver oil had more health benefits.
+By the 1920’s, scientists had gone on to make another discovery.
+They found that cod liver oil had more health benefits then they first realised.

-It contained Vitamin A, Vitamin D and polyunsaturated fats.
-This led to health professionals recommend it as a prevention rather than a cure.
+Cod liver oil contains Vitamin A, Vitamin D, and polyunsaturated fats.
+This led to health professionals recommending it as a prevention rather than a cure.

-Early in the 1930’s, Boyd Line Ltd, Hudson Brothers Ltd, and Hellyer Brothers Ltd experimented.
-They were a group of trawler companies operating out of Hull.
+Early in the 1930’s, Boyd Line Ltd, Hudson Brothers Ltd, and Hellyer Brothers Ltd started to experiment.
+They were a group of trawler companies that operated out of Hull.

 The limited businesses boiled the livers on board the trawlers out at sea while they were fresh.
 The oil had such a high quality that the companies formed a cooperative – British Cod Liver Oil Producers (Hull) Ltd.

-Originally, the company made a range of oils.
-These were for the steel rolling, tanning hides, and animal feeds.
+Originally, this new company made a range of oils.
+These were for steel rolling, tanning hides, and animal feeds.

 The company focused most of its effort on the production of cod liver oil.
 In 1935, they produced veterinary quality cod liver oil commercially under the name Solvitax.

-Soon, the business outgrew its original offices on the south side of St Andrews Dock in Hull.
+Soon after, the business outgrew its original offices on the south side of St Andrews Docks in Hull.
 This led them to move to a new refinery at Marfleet on the edge of the city.

-Later that year, Ken Moxley, a former employees of the Hull Fish Mean and Oil Company, came up with an idea.
+Later on in the same year, Ken Moxley, a former employee of the Hull Fish Mean and Oil Company, came up with an idea.
 This was to market cod liver oil in attractive display bottles.

 ‘King Cod’ is a large wooden canvas fish.
 It was placed on top of wagons along with a loud speaker playing ‘A Life On The Ocean Wave’.

-Later that year, cod liver oil was distributed to set people free of charge as part of the Ministry of Food’s Welfare Food Scheme.
-It was given to pregnant women, new mothers and children under 5.
+Later that year, cod liver oil was distributed to certain people for free as part of the Ministry of Food’s Welfare Food Scheme.
+These were pregnant women, new mothers, and kids under 5.

-During the Second World War, demand grew.
-It grew so much that trawlers from Hull and Grimsby could not supply enough oil.
+During the Second World War, demand for cod liver oil grew.
+It grew so much that trawlers from Hull and Grimsby couldn’t supply enough oil.

-They imported supplies from Iceland.
-However, demand continued to increase.
+As a result, the company decided to start importing supplies from Iceland.
+However, the demand for cod liver oil continued to increase.

-Throughout the second half of the Twentieth Century the business expanded.
-They made margarine, industrial products, vitamins and health supplements.
+Throughout the second half of the 20th Century, the business expanded.
+They started making margarine, industrial products, vitamins, and health supplements.

-Danish scientists, Band and Dyerberg, carried out a study mid 1970’s.
+During the mid 1970’s, Danish scientists Band and Dyerberg decided to carry out a study.
 They based it on Inuits in Greenland.

-It was suggested that a high diet of fish containing a chemical known as Omega-3 was beneficial.
-It reduces cholesterol in the bloodstream and reduces the risk of a heart attack.
+The study suggests that a high diet of fish containing a chemical known as Omega-3 was extremely beneficial.
+It reduces cholesterol in the bloodstream and in turn lowers the risk of a heart attack.

-This inconclusive information helped Seven Seas to develop their products further.
-In 1982, they launched a range of natural fish oils available on prescription.
+This information helped Seven Seas to develop their products further.
+In 1982, they launched a new range of natural fish oils that were available on prescription.

-Cod Liver Oil was being tested on arthritis patients.
-It was found to help ease their condition affecting their joints.
+During this time, cod liver oil was being tested on arthritis patients which was found to help ease their condition that affected their joints.
 In 2002, scientists proved and widely agreed this helped.

-In 1996, a German pharmaceutical company, called Merck KgaA, bought Seven Seas Ltd. It still operates from its Hull offices supplying health supplements across the world.
+In 1996, a German pharmaceutical company called Merck Group bought Seven Seas Ltd. After being bought, it continued to operate from its Hull offices which supply health supplements across the world.